-The Company's financial instruments at June 30, 2022 include cash, restricted cash, trade accounts receivable, Investment in Legend Oil and Gas Ltd., accounts payable, accrued liabilities, note payable, Economic Injury Disaster Loan, and warrant liability.
-The carrying amounts of cash, restricted cash, trade accounts receivable and accounts payable approximate their fair value amounts due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.
+The Company's financial instruments at March 31, 2023 include cash, restricted cash, trade accounts receivable, Investment in Legend Oil and Gas Ltd., accounts payable, accrued liabilities, note payable and Economic Injury Disaster Loan.
+The carrying amounts of cash, restricted cash, trade accounts receivable and accounts payable and accrued liabilities approximate their fair value amounts due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.
 The fair value of the note payable approximates carrying value as it bears a market rate of interest, and fair value of the Economic Injury Disaster Loan approximates carrying value as the interest rate approximates market rates.
-The investment in Legend Oil and Gas Ltd., and the warrant liability are measured at fair value.
+The investment in Legend Oil and Gas Ltd. is measured at fair value.